companieshouse/ansible-role-iscsi-devices/README.md

+> [!IMPORTANT]
+> This standalone Ansible Galaxy role has been deprecated and replaced with an `iscsi_devices` role belonging to the Ansible Collection [companieshouse.middleware](https://github.com/companieshouse/ansible-collection-middleware).

 # Ansible Role: iSCSI Devices

 An [Ansible Galaxy](https://galaxy.ansible.com/) role for configuring iSCSI devices.
 Includes scanning for iSCSI targets, configuring multipath and udev rules, creating raw character device nodes, and optionally creating filesystems.